Aerodynamic and Hydrodynamic Performance

 Step forces can influence hull performance as:

-• Total Wetted suface
+• Total Wetted surface

 • Total Wetted length